 Control Arm Buyer's Guide

 - A control arm is a metal component that’s part of the suspension system that connects the wheel hub to the frame.

-- Parts of a control arm include the metal body, bushings, and the ball joint
+- The parts of a control arm include the metal body, bushings, and the ball joint.

 - A failing control arm could be due to a faulty ball joint, cracked bushings, or a bent metal arm.

 - A replacement costs around $20 to $2,300 for parts alone.

 The wheel hub and suspension are attached to the control arm to help with the up-and-down movements of the wheel.
 This allows the front wheels to change directions whenever you make a turn.

 Cars usually have one lower control arm per wheel, while trucks often utilize a two-control arm setup.
 If your car has only one lower control arm, it’s likely because it has a strut-type suspension.
 On the other hand, upper and lower arms are typically seen in vehicles with a double-wishbone suspension.

 What is a Control Arm?